 Membership in the GSAS community continues beyond graduation.
 Our alumni network comprises more than 40,000 individuals worldwide, who are connected by their shared Columbia graduate experience.
 Our alumni play an integral role in sustaining the well-being of our current students, through their giving generously to GSAS and their sharing of their professional experiences and insights.

-The Graduate School, in short, aims to provide our students with an education that will allow them to thrive academically, professionally, and personally both during their sojourn with us and afterward, when they pursue their various professional aspirations.
+The Graduate School, in short, aims to provide its students with an education that will allow them to thrive academically, professionally, and personally both during their sojourn with us and afterward, when they pursue their various professional aspirations.

 Carlos J. Alonso, Dean